HellishPn/roflcopter/README.md

 # roflcopter
-enterprise webshell CLI and polymorphic webshell generator
+enterprise webshell CLI for administrative use and privilege escalation

 all ASP, JSP and webshell code is not mine, im only responsible for the python code